Christopher-Orellana/cyber_threat_nlp/README.md

-* DistilBERT or DistilLongformer fine-tuning for comparison
+* DeBERTA-v3 fine-tuning for comparison